Transfer to another university

 - For undergraduate courses, you will normally be required to apply through UCAS.

 Changing course can affect your funding.
 If you receive financial support, such as a student loan, speak to the Student Funding Office before you transfer.

 You may still be liable to pay some or all of the tuition fees for your current course.
 For a detailed explanation, read the Student Fees Regulations.
 You should also check how much the fees are for your new course.

-Speak to Student Visa Services before requesting a transfer as you may be required to apply for a new visa.
+Please refer to the Student Visa Services webpages before requesting a transfer as you may be required to apply for a new visa.

 Transferring to a new university may change how your final degree classification (such as 2:1 or distinction) is worked out.
 For example, another university may not count your second year towards your final award.
 Check their academic regulations so you're clear about any differences.